sbmlteam/jsbml/doc/announcements/jsbml-1.3-release-announcement.md

 # JSBML-1.3

-We are pleased to announce the release of JSBML-1.3, which is now available for download from [GitHub (below)](#downloads) and from [SourceForge](https://sourceforge.net/projects/jsbml/files/jsbml/1.3).
+We are pleased to announce the release of JSBML-1.3, which is now available for download from GitHub (above) and from [SourceForge](https://sourceforge.net/projects/jsbml/files/jsbml/1.3).

 JSBML is a community-driven project to create a free, open-source, pure Java library for reading, writing, and manipulating [SBML](http://sbml.org) files and data streams.
 It is an alternative to the mixed Java/native code-based interface provided in [libSBML](http://sbml.org/Software/libSBML).